1-877-929-7245

 About the tour

-Experience Norway in magical winter, exploring Oslo and Bergen with an epic journey on the stunningly scenic Bergen Railway, before embarking on a six-night cruise into the Arctic wilderness.
+Experience Norway in magical winter, first exploring Oslo and Bergen with an epic journey on the spectacularly scenic Bergen Railway, before embarking on a six-night cruise into the enthralling Arctic wilderness.

-Our northbound sea voyage from Bergen to Kirkenes passes beautiful fjords, and crosses the Arctic Circle, before a husky sled ride into winter wonderland scenery and sailing around the North Cape.
+Our northbound sea voyage from Bergen to Kirkenes passes beautiful fjords, and crosses the Arctic Circle, before a husky sled ride into winter wonderland scenery then sailing around the North Cape.

-There's a good chance of seeing the Northern Lights as we pass the remote Lofoten Islands and sail into arctic landscapes, where the everchanging light casts an enchanting glow.
+There's a good chance of seeing the Northern Lights as we travel through the remote Lofoten Islands into Arctic landscapes, where the everchanging light casts an enchanting glow.

 Unforgettable Experiences

-Experience Norway’s fjords and the Arctic Circle in winter from the comfort of our modern cruise ship.
-Sail into spectacular scenery during the best season of the year to witness the wondrous Northern Lights.
+Experience Norway’s amazing fjords and the Arctic Circle in winter from the comfort of our modern cruise ship.
+Sail into spectacular scenery during the best season of the year, seeking out the wondrous Northern Lights.

-Sail through the atmospheric archipelago of the Lofoten Islands, passing fjordside fishing villages and snow-capped mountains, and learn about the islands’ rich cultural heritage.
+Sail through the atmospheric archipelago of the Lofoten Islands, passing fjordside fishing villages and snow-capped mountains, and learning about the islands’ rich cultural heritage.

-Once the largest wooden city in northern Europe, the multicolored buildings lining the picturesque Bryggen waterfront are now a UNESCO World Heritage site.
-Discover its history on a guided sightseeing tour of Bergen.
+Once the largest wooden city in northern Europe, the multicolored buildings along the picturesque Bryggen waterfront are now a UNESCO World Heritage site.
+We discover its long history on a guided sightseeing tour of Bergen.

-Drive a team of eager huskies on an arctic sled ride
+Driving a team of eager huskies on an Arctic sled ride

-Drive a team of eager huskies on an arctic sled ride
+Driving a team of eager huskies on an Arctic sled ride

-Experience the thrill of dog sledding in a picturesque location beneath the Lyngen Alps, near Tromsø.
+Experience the thrill of dog sledding, in a stunning location beneath the Lyngen Alps, near Tromsø.
 This excursion includes expert guidance and a chance to ‘drive’ your own team of well-trained huskies.

 What’s included